wahidrachmawan/uNode_docs/manual/basic-concepts/graphs.md

 ## C# Graphs

 The C# Graphs are designed to create a pure c# scripts, this allow you to create from game logic to editor extensions but like its name the c# graphs can only be used by compiling it into c# scripts.
-With this types of graphs you can create from game logic to editor extension and this is the only graph that can be compiled to c# script without dependent on uNode Visual Scripting.
+This is the only graph that, when compiled to c# script can be used completely separately from the uNode Visual Scripting asset.

 Here is the graph that is categorized as C# Graphs:

 - C# Class
 - C# Struct
+- C# Enum
+- C# Interface

 ## Types of Graphs